m2sprite/useful_things/README.md

                             EG 12900k has L1 cache size of 80kb for P-Cores (performance core intel parlance) 80kb = 640,000bits

+                            MUTLITHREADING [ ] if you see that you need to go over this limit maybe breakdown the problem into several L1 size problems each running on its own thread
+                                               ( warning when going here make sure the setup/shutdown thread overhead isn't large proportional to amount of work on each thread )

          LOADS AND STORES INFO (sizes of different caches vary depending on chip arch):
              CPU PER CORE INFO:
                  if ( MemAddressToLoadOrStore is in RegisterFile ) {